anthera-art/anthera-wiki/wiki/Miscellaneous/Search/en.md

 You can also search just by character name (e.g. `@character=tanza3d`), but if multiple characters have the same handle, this will return all results.

+## @orderby
+Order posts by specific values, valid orderings are: date-published, date-posted, views, name, creator

+## @orderdir
+Direction of ordering, use 'descending' or 'ascending'.
+Defaults to 'descending'.

+## @type
+Search posts by type.
+Search for multiple by using `|` (e.g. `@type=text|art`) - the UI has options for this